nnethercote/counts/README.md

-# `counts`
+# Overview

 `counts` tallies line frequencies within text files, like an improved version of the Unix command chain `sort | uniq -c`.

 You can use it in combination with logging print statements in a program of interest to obtain invaluable, domain-specific profiling data.
-I call this "ad hoc profiling".
+I call this technique "ad hoc profiling".

 # Building

 Within the `counts` repository, run `cargo build --release`.
-This creates the binary `target/release/counts`.
-You can then put that directory in your `PATH` variable, or copy/symlink the binary elsewhere.
+This creates the executable `target/release/counts`.
+You can then put `target/release/` in your `PATH` variable, or copy/symlink the executable elsewhere.

 # An example